 Looking for a water softener, but don’t know where to start?
 You’ve come to the right place.
-In this detailed guide, we’ll help you decide which water softener is the right choice for your home and budget.
+In this detailed guide, we’ll help you decide which system is required for your home and within your budget.

 - Reverse Osmosis Water Softener

 - Weight: 41.5 pounds

 - Dimensions: 9 x 54 x 46 inches

 - No required salt , electricity, back flushing

 - Weight: 132 pounds